André K. Isaacs

-André K. Isaacs (born December 20, 1981) is a Jamaican professor of chemistry researching organic and synthetic chemistry at the College of the Holy Cross.
+André K. Isaacs (born December 20, 1981) is a Jamaican organic chemist and professor of chemistry at the College of the Holy Cross.
 He is also a queer science communicator mainly using TikTok and Twitter, where he posts dancing and choreography videos to teach chemistry lessons.
 Many of his videos have gone viral on these platforms.

 Early life and education

 Isaacs was born in Kingston, Jamaica, on December 20, 1981.
-He regularly speaks of his uncle, who taught chemistry and mathematics but died young.
-Isaacs refers to him as his inspiration in pursuing science education.
-Although he chose science tracks during his childhood, he was always interested in culture and fashion.
+His uncle was a chemistry and mathematics teacher; he has cited his uncle as his inspiration for pursuing science education.

 In 2005, after finishing schooling in Jamaica, he moved to the United States to pursue a bachelor's degree in chemistry at the College of the Holy Cross.
 His professors and research advisors encouraged him during his undergraduate education to continue graduate studies due to his skills in organic chemistry.
 He obtained a PhD in chemistry in 2011 at the University of Pennsylvania under the direction of Jeffrey Winkler.
 Later, he went to the University of California, Berkeley as a postdoctoral fellow before moving back to College of the Holy Cross as an associate professor.

 Isaacs identifies himself as a queer Black immigrant in science and has used his experience to motivate his advocacy.
 After having come out to his unsupportive family, he found comfort within a supportive lab environment.
 He has spoken openly about the challenges of being queer, Black, and alienated, which nearly caused him to drop out of graduate school.
 Consequently, he has focused on community building when building his lessons and online presence.